bogadrian/gatsby-final/src/posts/what-i-learned-from-building-my-blog-with-gatsby.md

 ---
-title: "What I learned form building my blog with Gatsbyjs"
+title: "What I learned from building my blog with Gatsbyjs"
 date: "2019-12-31"
 thumbnail: "../images/code.jpg"
 ---